 With the growing momentum of political wagering, it is only natural that betting odds and lines have become popular for each big event during the election cycle, including Presidential debates.
-There are almost always odds and prop bets available for the Democratic Presidential debates, the Republican Presidential debates, and the official 2020 Presidential debates.
+There are almost always odds and prop bets available for the Democratic Presidential debates, the Republican Presidential debates, and the official 2024 Presidential debates.

 We cover any and all odds and betting lines that emerge for these debates.
 And let’s be honest, to get through the heaviness of any political season, prop bets (and SNL skits!) are a lifesaver.

 Keep in mind that the Vegas odds on Presidential debates will come and go as the schedule progresses, so there may not be odds or lines published here each time that you visit.
-When no odds or betting lines are available just yet on a Trump vs. Biden debate, you will see a TBA placeholder.
+When no odds or betting lines are available just yet on a Biden debate, you will see a TBA placeholder.
 This means you should check back closer to the next debate when the oddsmakers are more likely to give us some fresh information.

 Will Donald Trump say “QAnon”?